zpainter/iassist/content/about/regional-report-2007-2008-europe.md

     data, 1812 - 2000; Data infrastructure for the study of guilds and other forms of corporate collective action in pre-industrial times);
--   Awarded startup grants for data projects, with technical advice and support being supplied to the digital \'collaboratorium\' Cultural-Heritage Dendrochronology for the Low Countries and to Medieval Memoria Online (MeMO): construction and dynamics of religious social memory; stock-taking, description and supply of
+-   Awarded startup grants for data projects, with technical advice and support being supplied to the digital 'collaboratorium' Cultural-Heritage Dendrochronology for the Low Countries and to Medieval Memoria Online (MeMO): construction and dynamics of religious social memory; stock-taking, description and supply of